horsemanjackyliu/freightorder/Segtion 05 Communication Arrangement for SAP Event Mesh instance in the SAP BTP ABAP environment system/README.md

 ### 4. Navigate to Communication Arrangement and click New to create a communication arrangement.

-Choose sap_com_0092 as Scenario and copy the service key of your event mesh instance under Service Key(Segtion 1 step 4) .
+Choose sap_com_0092 as Scenario and copy the service key of your event mesh instance under Service Key( Section 1 step 4) .
 You need to create a Communication User.
 Click New and enter a User Name, Description and Propose Password.
 Copy the generated password and save it for later.
 Click Create.

 ![Alt text](img/image-2.png)